-That said, this guide outlines the range of factors which determine salary, as well as the rights, options, and penalties facing employees and employers.
+That said, this guide outlines the range of factors that determine salary, as well as the rights, options, and penalties facing employees and employers.

 The guide includes the following sections:

-- Minimum wage in the United Arab Emirates
+- The minimum wage in the United Arab Emirates

 - Penalties for late or unpaid salaries

-- Average salary in the United Arab Emirates
+- The average salary in the United Arab Emirates

 - Gender pay gap in the United Arab Emirates

 - Salaries and wages for expats in the United Arab Emirates

 - What to do if your salary is too low in the United Arab Emirates